josh-helpert/elder-syntax/docs/base.markdown

 The elements in this document form the base of Elder syntax.

-Must how S-expressions are separate from any LISP implementation but is the most commonly used syntax; the Elder syntax can be used alone but is the preferred syntax of the Elder language.
+Much how S-expressions are separate from any LISP implementation but is the most commonly used syntax; the Elder syntax can be used alone but is the preferred syntax of the Elder language.

 ## Sequence
 ------------------------------------------------------------------------------------------------------------